-When Ebola re-emerged in West Africa in 2013 the world was unprepared.
-Raging for more than three years, the virus infected around 30,000 people.
-With a fatality rate of 70%, the outbreak killed more than 11,000 people directly and led the World Health Organization’s director-general, Margaret Chan to declare it “the most severe acute public health emergency seen in modern times".
+When Ebola re-emerged in West Africa in 2014 the world was unprepared.
+In an unprecedented epidemic, the virus infected around 30,000 people and killed more than 11,000, and led the World Health Organization’s director-general, Margaret Chan to declare it “the most severe acute public health emergency seen in modern times".

-Significantly, hospitals provided little protection from the disease – with around 60% of patients and one in 10 medical staff succumbing.
+Significantly, hospitals paid a heavy price - with around 60% of patients and one in 10 medical staff succumbing.
 When the virus began turning up in countries outside Africa – carried to the UK, Europe and the US by travellers and first responder doctors and nurses – an otherwise ambivalent world began to take notice.

 As late as 2009, there had been no clinical trials to test the efficacy of the personal protective equipment (PPE) given to medical staff and there was a huge discrepancy between the simple paper and cloth masks issued to doctors and nurses in hospitals and field clinics, and the full-mask respirators that researchers in laboratories dealing with the same infections were told to wear.

-The findings, published in the BMJ Open journal, aligned with common sense, but challenged long-held clinical dogma and hospital guidelines: Paper masks, with no seal around the mouth and a porous membrane, offered minimal protection from the respiratory aspects of infectious disease compared to fully sealed regulators worn in labs.
-Even more worrying, the research showed that cloth masks – worn by more than half of health care workers in areas where pandemics are likely to occur – “actively increase the risk of infection”.
+The findings, published in the American Journal of Respiratory and Critical Care, aligned with common sense, but challenged long-held clinical dogma and hospital guidelines: Paper masks, with no seal around the mouth and a porous membrane, offered minimal protection from the respiratory aspects of infectious disease compared to fully sealed regulators worn in labs.
+Even more worrying, subsequent research showed that cloth masks - worn by more than half of health care workers in areas where pandemics are likely to occur - could actually increase the risk of infection.

-MacIntyre and her research have received support from colleagues internationally.
+MacIntyre continues to received support from colleagues internationally.
 Her work has “particular value and importance in this age of emerging infectious disease,” says University of Texas Chief of Police Engells.
 “It has translated into improved work place safety practices for health care and first responders across the world.”